RNDr.

 nitrogen , which would become solid ice.
 At the BSP party, I

-Nuclear Medicine in Opava (he specialized
+in Opava (he specialized in in vitro

-lot, or rather crunched, the frozen plum brandy.
-In our
+it, the frozen plum brandy.
+In our conference room, where the

-conference room, where the various parties took place, there
+various parties took place, there were, in addition to ordinary

-were, in addition to ordinary chairs, longer benches for about 4
+chairs, longer benches for about 4 people.
+Pavel and three other

-brandy on this bench.
-He began to sway more and more to the beat
+to sway more and more to the beat of the music, after which the

-had to sleep in the workplace.
+workplace.
 Well, that frozen plum brandy was

 Doc.MUDr.
 Josef Kuba